wdudek82/project-jeera-monorepo/README.md

   - [ ] board view
   - [ ] adding/removing tickets categories
   - [ ] move inline styles to scss files
+  - [ ] ticket details modal should be always full size with scrollable background if needed (compare with Trello board)
+  - [ ] related ticket dropdown should not contain parent ticket
 - [ ] users
   - [x] users resolver
   - [ ] admin can see both active and inactive users in users management page